 The mother said when she left, the baby was fully clothed.
 When she returned home, the baby was “only wearing a diaper,” Hyer added.

 “Additionally, there was a broken arm, broken leg and head injuries that we believe were caused by the defendant.
-This is one of those crimes that defy understanding,” said Pierce County prosecutor Mark Lindquist.
+This is one of those crimes that defy understanding,” Lindquist said at the time charges were filed.